 Election of Board members is substantially the province of the Shareholders in general meeting.

 The Board’s collective experience will enable accurate identification of the principal risks that may affect the Company’s business.
 Key operational risks and their management will be recurring items for deliberation at Board meetings.

-Subject to the Chairman’s approval (not to be unreasonably withheld), the Directors, at the Company’s expense, may obtain independent professional advice on issues arising in the course of their duties.
+Subject to the Chairman’s approval (not unreasonably withheld), the Directors, at the Company’s expense, may obtain independent professional advice on issues arising in the course of their duties.

-The Board is committed to the establishment and maintenance of appropriate ethical standards.
+The Board ensures commitment to the establishment and maintenance of appropriate ethical standards.

-The remuneration of an executive Director will be decided by the Board, without the affected executive Director participating in that decision-making process.
+The Board will decide the remuneration of an executive Director, without the affected executive Director participating in that decision-making process.

-The total maximum remuneration of non-executive Directors is initially set by the Constitution and subsequent variation is by ordinary resolution of Shareholders in general meeting in accordance with the Constitution, the Corporations Act and the ASX Listing Rules, as applicable.
-The determination of non-executive Directors’ remuneration within that maximum will be made by the Board having regard to the inputs and value to the Company of the respective contributions by each non-executive Director.
+The total maximum remuneration of non-executive Directors is initially set by the Constitution and subsequent variation.
+It is by ordinary resolution of Shareholders in general meeting in accordance with the Constitution, the Corporations Act and the ASX Listing Rules, as applicable.
+The determination of non-executive Directors’ remuneration will be made by the Board.
+It is regarding to the inputs and value to the Company of the respective contributions by each non-executive Director.
 The current amount has been set at an amount not to exceed $350,000 per annum.

-In addition, a Director may be paid fees or other amounts (i.e. subject to any necessary Shareholder approval, non-cash performance incentives such as Options) as the Directors determine where a Director performs special duties or otherwise performs services outside the scope of the ordinary duties of a Director.
+In addition, a Director may get fees or other amounts (i.e. subject to any necessary Shareholder approval, non-cash performance incentives such as Options) as the Directors determine where a Director performs special duties or otherwise performs services outside the scope of the ordinary duties of a Director.

 Directors are also entitled to be paid reasonable travelling, hotel and other expenses incurred by them respectively in or about the performance of their duties as Directors.